meilisearch/specifications/text/0034-telemetry-policies.md

 #### Segment Identify Call

-The `identify` method of Segment permits to identify an instance by sending a unique identifier and it's related instance properties.
-It group the information of a MeiliSearch binary such as `system`, `stats`, and `configuration` properties related below in this specification.
+The `identify` method of Segment permits identifying an instance by sending a unique identifier.
+It groups the information of a MeiliSearch binary such as `system`, `stats`, and general properties related below in this specification.

 #### Segment Track Call